 How To • Videos • Lawn & Garden • DIY • Articles

-How to Keep Insect and Rodent Pests Out of Your Home
+How to Keep Insect Pests Out of Your Home

-How to Keep Insect and Rodent Pests Out of Your HomeBy: Danny Lipford
+How to Keep Insect Pests Out of Your HomeBy: Danny Lipford

 - Seal Exterior: Seal any cracks or holes around the outside of your home, such as those found around plumbing pipes, outside spigots, clothes dryer vents, and foundation vents.

 - Repair Leaks: Fixing any leaks that can provide a source of water for pests.

 - Trim Shrubs: Keep shrubs and other plants trimmed back away from the siding and foundation.

 - Remove Debris: Clean leaves and other debris from planting beds near your home, and don’t store wood near or under your house.